Filter Options

 What are the main tourist attractions?

 “The main attraction of Eastern DRC is gorilla trekking.
 The region is home to two subspecies of these endangered gentle giants.
-This includes the eastern lowland gorilla, which is endemic to the DRC (in other words, it occurs nowhere else in the world).
-The eastern lowland gorilla can only be tracked in Kahuzi-Biega National Park, a short distance northwest of Bukavu (a port city at the southern tip of Lake Kivu on the border with Rwanda).
-This activity is just as rewarding as visiting the better-known mountain gorillas.
-Indeed, some might say it is actually more so, as they are even larger than their mountain-dwelling cousins, and low visitor numbers at Kahuzi-Biega make for a more adventurous and less-touristy experience.
+This includes the eastern lowland gorilla, which is endemic to the DRC (it occurs nowhere else in the world) and can only be tracked in Kahuzi Biega National Park.
+Kahuzi Biega is a short distance northwest of the city of Bukavu, which lies at the southern tip of Lake Kivu on the border with Rwanda.
+Tracking eastern lowland gorillas is just as rewarding as visiting the better-known mountain gorillas.
+Indeed, some might say it is actually more so, as they are even larger than their mountain-dwelling cousins, and low visitor numbers at Kahuzi Biega make for a more adventurous and less-touristy experience.
 Eastern DRC is also an important stronghold for mountain gorillas.
 These live on the bamboo-covered slopes of the Virunga Mountains, a scenic volcanic range that extends into Rwanda and Uganda.
 Unfortunately, although mountain gorilla trekking is offered in the other two countries, the Congolese portion of the Virungas (protected in Virunga National Park) has been closed to tourism since March 2020 and is likely to remain off-limits for the foreseeable future.
 When Virunga NP does reopen for gorilla trekking, other activities are likely to include climbs of volcanic Mt Nyiragongo, which contains the world’s largest lava lake, and relaxing on Lake Kivu’s beautiful Tchegera Island.”

 1